Technion-Central-Library-IS-Team/print-in-libstick/README.md

 ![Sent to LIBstick message](./cloudapp/src/assets/Barcode_sent_to_LIBstick_message.png)

-**Note: "Print in LIBstick" is enabled only in the relevant screens.**
+**Note: "Print in LIBstick" is enabled only in the relevant screens in Alma.**

 # Documentation
 See the full LIBstick documentation in the following **[link](https://libraries.technion.ac.il/technion-libstick/wp-content/themes/technionlibraryemptytheme/libsticktemplate/doc/LIBstick_documentation.pdf)**